Late Night with Jimmy Fallon: History

 The show's time slot briefly came under question during the 2010 Tonight Show conflict.
-Fallon announced that the show would be bumped to a 1:05 am start time, with the move of The Jay Leno Show to 11:35 pm and subsequent bump of The Tonight Show with Conan O'Brien to 12:05 am start.
+Fallon announced that the show would be bumped to a 1:05 am start time, with the move of The Jay Leno Show to 11:35 p.m. and subsequent bump of The Tonight Show with Conan O'Brien to 12:05 a.m. start.
 This proved to be false, as O'Brien refused the change, citing a reluctance to infringe upon Late Night, and saying it would be "unfair to Jimmy."
 Fallon was then next in line to succeed Leno, set to begin his stint on The Tonight Show on February 17, 2014.
 Saturday Night Live cast member and "Weekend Update" anchor Seth Meyers was announced as Fallon's replacement on Late Night.
 The final episode of Late Night with Jimmy Fallon aired on February 7, 2014, the day of the start of the NBC coverage of the Winter Olympics.
 Andy Samberg and The Muppets were Fallon's final guests.

 Debut episode

-The show premiered on March 2, 2009 with Robert De Niro, Justin Timberlake, Nick Carter and Van Morrison appearing as Fallon's first guests.
+The show premiered on March 2, 2009, with Robert De Niro, Justin Timberlake, Nick Carter and Van Morrison appearing as Fallon's first guests.
 Former Late Night host Conan O'Brien also made a cameo appearance in the beginning.
 The Hollywood Reporter described the episode: "Fallon opened with a fairly traditional monologue that drew few laughs, followed by a couple of prepared bits that were long on ambition but failed to connect."
 Bits introduced during the show's debut night were "Slow Jam the News" and "Lick it for Ten."
-The Los Angeles Times, in retrospect, referred to it as "an uneven beginning," recalling: "Fallon booked one of the world's worst interview subjects, Robert De Niro, as his first guest, and the acknowledged irony — De Niro was asked questions he could answer in a single word — did not make the interview any better, or funny."
-Timberlake was Fallon's second guest offering, "ebullient in doing dead-on impressions of John Mayer and Michael McDonald" before facing off off-camera against long-time "rival" Nick Carter in an arm-wrestling match that Carter ultimately won.
+The Los Angeles Times, in retrospect, referred to it as "an uneven beginning," recalling: "Fallon booked one of the world's worst interview subjects, Robert De Niro, as his first guest, and the acknowledged irony—De Niro was asked questions he could answer in a single word—did not make the interview any better, or funny."
+Timberlake was Fallon's second guest offering, "ebullient in doing dead-on impressions of John Mayer and Michael McDonald" before matching off-camera against long-time "rival" Nick Carter in an arm-wrestling match that Carter ultimately won.
 Van Morrison was the show's first musical guest.
 Fallon acknowledged possible roughness, saying the intimacy of late-night shows demands early modulating: "We're going to find our style.
 I know I'm gonna get reviewed off the first show, as opposed to the first couple of months."